Updated: Dec 3, 2020

-Peter Draves, a 20-year-old man over six feet tall, slowly strokes out onto the ice at Clinton Arena.
-He looks around at the lights, the other skating students, and his team members.
-He claps his hands and whoops like a cheering fan at a home hockey game.
+Twenty-year-old Peter Draves slowly strokes out onto the ice at Clinton Arena.
+Looking around at the lights, the other skating students, and his team members, he claps and whoops like a fan at a home hockey game.
 Joy radiates from his smile.
-Peter’s autism prevents him from speaking verbally, but his happiness couldn’t be more clearly expressed.
+Peter’s autism prevents him from speaking verbally, but his happiness couldn’t be more clear.

 On this Monday evening in February, Peter has arrived for his lesson and practice session with the Clinton Figure Skating Club’s Special Olympics team.
 He’s been a member for 10 years and his mother Sue Draves said she appreciates how much skating has helped build his confidence.

 “When someone asks what he’s good at, he says skating,” she said.
 “He feels it’s something unique to him.”

 Peter communicates by typing on a tablet, and when he saw his mom being interviewed he wrote, “I feel happy here.
 I am part of a great club.
 I love my club.
 Great people.”

 The Special Olympics movement was founded in 1968 by Eunice Kennedy Shriver, President John F. Kennedy’s sister.
 Their sister Rosemary, who was born with Down’s Syndrome, inspired Eunice, a college athlete, to dedicate much of her life to Special Olympics as a way to offer the benefits of athletics to people with intellectual disabilities.
 The movement has grown from an event first held in her own backyard to encompass competitions in both summer and winter sports at the state, national and international levels.